uOptim/rubic-enseirb/README.md

 If there is a problem compiling a test file, compilation will stop and will not be performed for the following tests.

-Afterwards, compiled test files can be running with:
+Afterwards, compiled test files can be run with:
 $ make runtests